Home

 Kim Van Deventer

-Learn why hip and leg exercises can help plantar fasciitis, what exercises to do and how to progress them as you recover.
+Learn why hip exercises can help plantar fasciitis, what exercises to do, and how to progress them as your plantar fascia recovers.

 If you’re suffering from this often infuriatingly frustrating injury, you’ve probably read almost every blog post about it.
 You might also have tried most of the popular remedies out there, like stretching the plantar fascia.
 But you are still in pain.